phloreenm/MP3--CI-CoBC-FM/README.md

 ---

+---
+# **Database Schema**
+The two choices for a database were MongoDB and PostgreSQL.
+While I would have preferred the SQL, specifically for this project the MongoDB had some advantages that I needed more, so I decided to use it.

+---

 # **Code refactoring**
 - In a future release of the project's code, I shall approach the object oriented paradigm to represent the database persistence in objects/classes.
 This way the necessary code will be less.+

+---

+# **Issues**
+## Known Issues
+- When a Manager is being downgraded to an Employee or vice-versa,

 ---